shahraj81/aida/tools/confidence-aggregation/dockers/TA1_CL_ConfidenceAggregation/README.md

 # How is aggregate confidence computed

-The output running a task1 class queries over a task1-run using `SPARQL query application docker for M18` is a set of files that contains one response per line.
+The output of running task1 class queries over a task1-run using `SPARQL query application docker for M18` is a set of files that contains one response per line.
 Each response contains tab separated values corresponding to the following fields (in that order):

 | Column  | Description
 ---|---------|-------------